 4:13 Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:- This is in reference to the whole body of Christ.
+The totality of this body, have to be brought to this faith.

+- 1. The church's goal is to bring about unity of the faith of the Son of God among God's people.
 The goal is not uniformity (consistency or evenness), but that we attain unity (oneness; harmony) in the faith.
-There is also an eternal (meaning never-ending) purpose for the office-bearing gifts in the church and among God's people.

-- 1. The minister of God works to bring about a perfect unity among God's people. - a.
-Forever bring peace and reconciliation to the church. - b.
-Forever lead people into perfect harmony and oneness of spirit. - c.
-Forever shepherd people out of cliques, divisiveness, murmuring, grumbling, griping, and etc. that has influence against a perfect unity. - 2.
-The minister of God works to bring about the knowledge of the Son of God.
-Paul speaks of true, accurate, and full knowledge which enables saints to cooperate with one another in working out God's plan and purpose. - 3.
-The minister of God works to bring about a perfect man (a complete man; grown up), a man who measures up to the fullness of the stature of Christ Himself.
+We've all believed on the Son of God to receive salvation, now, we have to continue to trust in the Son of God which environs faith; 3trust based on knowledge we received; trust in the Son of God based on knowledge of His Person, His work, and His relation to them that receive Him.
+To bring all the elect to this faith is the object of the ministry.
+When they are all brought to it, the body of Christ will be complete, and the functions of the Christian ministry will cease. - 2.
+The church's goal is to bring about the knowledge of the Son of God among God's people.
+Paul speaks of true, accurate, and full knowledge which enables saints to cooperate with one another in working out God's plan and purpose.
+You know the body has apostles; and some, prophets; and some, evangelists; and some, pastors and teachers to ministry till we all come in the unity of the faith.
+And this faith is in cohesion with knowledge. - 3.
+The church's goal is to bring about a perfect man (a complete man; grown up), a man who measures up to the fullness of the stature of Christ Himself.
 We are imperfect outside of Christ but perfect in Christ.
 The "stature" refers to the growth of a man.
 This fullness is imparted by Christ and God has predestined His saints to be conformed to the image of His Son.
 As we decrease, He increases to perfect man into the measure of growth of the fullness of Christ.
 The stature to attain is that of Christ.
 He is the standard-not in size, not in age, but in moral character.
 The measure to be reached is in Christ.
 We are to grow till we become like Him.